-Any statistics course (e.g., Statistics Department courses or Psychology 1900 (Note-Psychology 1 or equivalent is a prerequisite for this course), Math 19b, Sociology 156, Applied Math 101, or Engineering Sciences 150)
+• Any statistics course (e.g., Statistics Department courses or Psychology 1900, Math 19b, Sociology 1156, Applied Math 101, or Engineering Sciences 150)

-Note: \\We expect that Life Sciences 50b will satisfy the requirement of one semester of biology with lab and one semester of math at most medical schools.
-If you have a 4 or 5 on the AP Calculus AB test, you have met the requirement for one of the two semesters of math required by many medical schools.
+Note: If you have a 4 or 5 on the AP Calculus AB test, you have met the requirement for one of the two semesters of math required by many medical schools.
 If you have a 4 or 5 on the AP Calculus BC test, you have met the requirement for both of the two semesters of math required by many medical schools.
 Note, however, that some medical schools do not accept calculus (or statistics) APs toward satisfaction of their math (or statistics) requirement unless the AP score is recorded on the applicant's official undergraduate transcript.
 Only Harvard students who have activated advanced standing will have AP tests and scores recorded on their official transcripts.